CSNN Distance Education | Academic Integrity Policy

 Cheating and Plagiarism (Updated)

-Any student who, on a test, assignment, or other graded element (including tests, projects, assignments, quizzes, presentations, practicum documentation, or examinations), copies from the work of another student or from any source (including the internet), presents that work as their own, allows their own work to be copied, or uses unauthorized notes or aids — including any content generated, produced, rewritten, paraphrased, or meaningfully influenced by artificial intelligence — will receive a grade of zero (0) on the course, and will have the administrative penalties set out in Section 9 of the Zero Tolerance Policy applied to their account.
-A second substantiated violation of this provision, of the Zero Tolerance Policy on the Use of Artificial Intelligence, or of any combination of the two, will result in automatic and permanent expulsion from the School.
+Any student who, on a test, assignment, or other graded element (including tests, projects, assignments, quizzes, presentations, practicum documentation, or examinations), copies from the work of another student or from any source (including the internet), presents that work as their own, allows their own work to be copied, or uses unauthorized notes or aids — including any content generated, produced, rewritten, paraphrased, or meaningfully influenced by artificial intelligence — is subject to the consequences set out in Sections 9 through 12 of the Zero Tolerance Policy on the Use of Artificial Intelligence and Academic Integrity.
+A second substantiated violation of this provision, of the Zero Tolerance Policy, or of any combination of the two will result in automatic and permanent expulsion from the School.
 Copying outside work without proper referencing is plagiarism.
 APA is the preferred citation format.
 Plagiarism is subject to the sanctions set out in this policy.

 By enrolling at CSNN Distance Education and continuing your studies, you are acknowledging this policy, agreeing to it, and accepting that it applies to you.
 We will ask you to confirm that you have read and understood it at registration, at re-enrollment, and, where it makes sense, before specific graded elements.